 Fiberglass poles are typically only found in cheaper tents and break more easily than aluminum and steel.
 Aluminum poles are more robust and lighter, but also more expensive.
 Steel poles are the toughest, but also the heaviest (by a long way).

-All of the tents on our list use aluminum poles except for the Coleman Sundome 6 (fiberglass), and the Eureka Copper Canyon, which uses a combo of steel and fiberglass.
+All of the tents on our list use aluminum poles except for the Coleman Skydome 6 (fiberglass), and the Eureka Copper Canyon, which uses a combo of steel and fiberglass.

-Most tents on our list are heavier models geared towards car camping, and so both weigh more and take up more room than their backpacking counterparts.
+Most tents we tested are geared towards car camping, and so both weigh more and take up more room than their backpacking counterparts.

 The one exception is the Big Agnes Copper Spur HV UL.
-The Copper Spur weighs just 5 lbs.
-11 oz., but like all backpacking tents, compromises interior space to achieve those weight savings, offering a mere 57 sq. ft. of interior space and a peak height of just 50”.
+It weighs just 5 lbs.
+11 oz., but like all backpacking tents, compromises interior space to achieve weight savings, offering a mere 57 sq. ft. of interior space and a peak height of just 50”.

-Storage is important for two reasons: it frees up space for sleepers in the sleeping area, thereby optimizing livability, and it helps keep things neat, tidy, and organized.
+Storage is an important consideration when choosing a tent for two reasons: it frees up space for sleepers in the sleeping area, thereby optimizing livability, and it helps keep things neat, tidy, and organized.

 The most important storage features are vestibules (or a separate floorless screen room), interior pockets, and a “gear loft” that lets you store kit and clothes above the sleeping area.